Here are some other films I watched from October to December, in alphabetical order.

 directed by James Wan

-As with the aforementioned John Wick, here’s another example of not going over the top enough.
+There’s something to be said about not going over the top enough.
 In Malignant, a woman (Annabelle Wallis) has visions of a vicious killer’s murders and eventually learns that A BRAIN TUMOR WITH HER TWIN BROTHER’S FACE IS CONTROLLING HER MIND AND BODY.
 Fuck.
 Normally I’d be all over this bonkers stuff, but either you go for serious body horror (think David Cronenberg) or slapstick gross-out (think Sam Raimi)… and Malignant doesn’t know which one it wants to be.
 Director James Wan’s influences include those two filmmakers for sure – plus a side helping of Mario Bava, Dario Argento, Brian De Palma, and others – but he struggles to find the right balance.
 Cool intro credit music by Celldweller, though.